-Great interest in communication at optical frequencies was created in 1958 with the invention of the laser by Charles H. Townes.
+The fiber-optic is defined as branch of optics that deals with the transmission of it through ultra pure glass, plastic or some other form of transparent media.
+One of first noted experiment that demonstrated the transmission of light through a dielectric medium has been created to John Tyndall.
+In 1854 John Tyndall demonstrated that light could be guided through stream of water based on the principle of total internal reflection.
+In 1880 Alexander Graham Bell invented the photo phone, a device that transmits voice signals over a beam of light.
+Charles H.Townes created great interest in communication at optical frequencies in 1958 with die invention of the laser.
 In 1966 Charles K. Kao and George Hockham of Standard Telecommunications Laboratories of England performed several experiments to prove that, if glass could be made more transparent by reducing its impurities, light loss could be minimized.
-Their research led to a publication in which they predicted that optical fiber could be made pure enough to transmit light several kilometres.
-In the next two decades researchers worked intensively to reduce the attenuation to 0.16 dB/km.
+Their research led to a publication in which they predicted that optical fiber could be made pure enough to transmit light several kilometers.
+In the next two decades researchers worked intensively to reduce the attenuation to 0.16 dB/km.1n1988 the American National Standards Institute (ANSI) published the Synchronous Optical Network (SONET).
+1995 Multimedia applications for business have become the major impetus for increased use of optical fiber within the LAN, MAN, and WAN environment.